SOCI 1301

 Communication Policy

-1. Please note that there are two sections on the Online Courses page - using Email In College Courses and Online Participation Policy - the contents of which are part of this syllabus and the policies of this course.
+1. Please note that there are two sections on the Online Courses page -- Using Email in College Courses and Online Participation Policies -- the contents of which are part of this syllabus and the policies of this course.
 You are required to read both sections.
 I will expect you to know and follow the policies those sections contain.

 3. Unless otherwise instructed, submit each assignment in the body of a new email.
-(Refer to Online Participation Policy on the Online Courses page for details.)
+(Refer to the Online Participation Policy section of the Online Courses page for details.)
 I do not accept:

 4. Always use SOCI 1301 as your subject line.
 The subject line must look exactly as I have typed it here - capital letters, one space and the course number - with nothing else in the subject line.
 I get a hundred or more emails each day and so have very strict spam controls on my software.
 My software deletes emails with any other subject line before they reach me.
 If you send an assignment in an email with an incorrect subject line, it will not reach me.
 It won't help if you tell me that you really did send your assignment and/or really did send it on time.
-If you read the sections you were told to read in #1 above, you know that when you send an assignment isn't as important as when I receive it.
+When you send an assignment isn't as important as when I receive it.
 I consider an assignment to be on time if it is correctly completed and in my Inbox by midnight of the day assigned.
 That won't happen if you use the wrong subject line.
 If you are unsure about your subject line in an email you've already sent, it's easy to check.
 Most email software has a folder labeled something like Sent Items that shows every email you sent by date and time.
 Go to that folder and find the email you sent me.
 If the subject line you used is incorrect, you'll know that I never received it.
 In that case, paste your assignment into a new email using the correct subject line and send it again.

 Academic Integrity Policy